Sunday, December 22, 2024

 The Accelerate Disability Inclusion in Emergencies (ADIE) Forum, a prominent coalition of Civil Society Organisations and Organisations of Persons with Disabilities (OPDs) dedicated to safeguarding the rights and welfare of persons with disabilities, has strongly condemned an incident of alleged discrimination against one of its co-chairpersons, Comrade Christian Agbo, by the staff of Stanbic IBTC, Area 3 Garki Branch in Abuja.

-In a formal letter addressed to the branch manager of Stanbic IBTC, ADIE Forum demanded a public apology and immediate commitment from the bank to end discriminatory practices against persons with disabilities.
+In an open letter addressed to the branch manager of Stanbic IBTC, ADIE Forum demanded a public apology and immediate commitment from the bank to end discriminatory practices against persons with disabilities.
 The letter, jointly signed by Grace Jerry, Co-chairperson of ADIE Forum and Executive Director of Inclusive Friends Association (IFA), and Comrade Christian Agbo, Co-chairperson of ADIE Forum and Executive Director of The Qualitative Magazine, Amb.
 Jake Epelle, CEO, Taf Africa, Lois Auta, ED, Cedar Seed Foundation, Beatrice Mube, Woman Leader, Joint National Association Of Persons With Disabilities FCT Chapter, Dr. Chike Okogwu, ED, Centre For Ability, Rehabilitation and Empowerment (CARE), Donald Unanka, ED, Potter’s Gallery Initiative, among others at the forum decried the incident as a flagrant violation of human rights and an affront to Nigeria’s legal framework on disability inclusion.

 A Callous Encounter at the Bank